 Pruning is arguably the most important job you can do for your roses.
 It gives your rose shape, structure and encourages new blooms for the season ahead.
 In this video our Head Gardener, Steve, will show you how to prune an established climbing rose.
 When we use the term ‘established’ we mean a rose that has flowered for two or more years.

 - To begin, identify the side stems of your rose that you will need to prune.
 These will be growing off the long, thick stems at the base of the rose which provide the structure.
 Prune the side stems back to the main stem, leaving around 2 to 3 inches.

 - As you prune your way across the climber you will notice new, strong stems that require tying-in.
-Tying the stems of your rose to its supporting structure help it to climb, keeping it secure and preventing the stems from breaking.
-Steve recommends wrapping your flexi-tie around your supporting structure first and then tying in the stem to ensure stability.
+Tying the stems of your rose to its supporting structure helps it to climb, keeping it secure and preventing the stems from breaking.
+Steve recommends wrapping the flexi-tie around the supporting structure first and then tying in the stem to ensure stability.
 These strong stems will add further structure to your climber and will carry blooms when the season arrives.

 We recommend pruning in late winter/early spring, when the first growth is beginning.
 This is generally between January and February.
 It is ok to prune earlier, but it can be more difficult to identify the less healthy stems that you will want to prune out.
 If you still haven’t pruned by March it is still better to do so.